hillari/OS_mysh/README.txt

 Usage:

-Compile and run the program using makefile (simply type make), then use;
+Compile the program using makefile (simply type make), then run the newly created executable

+Program usage is;

 <command> <arg1> <arg2> .... <argN>